 ---

 The web is changing.
-Browsers aren't the only things reading your site anymore.
+Browsers are not the only things reading your site anymore.
 AI agents, LLMs, and automated tools are consuming web content at scale.
-If your site isn't designed for machine readability alongside human readability, you're invisible to a growing segment of the web.
+If your site is not designed for machine readability alongside human readability, you are invisible to a growing segment of the web.

-This site - guden.tr - is built with AI agents in mind.
-Here's how and why.
+This site, guden.tr, is built with AI agents in mind.
+This is how and why.

-## The Problem: AI Agents Can't Read Your Landing Page
+## The Problem: AI Agents Cannot Read Your Landing Page

-Most AI agents don't render JavaScript.
-They don't interpret CSS.
+Most AI agents do not render JavaScript.
+They do not interpret CSS.
 They process text and structure.
-If your content is buried in client-rendered components behind loading spinners, it doesn't exist to AI.
+If your content is buried in client-rendered components behind loading spinners, it does not exist to AI.

 ## llms.txt: A Standard for AI Readability